jigarius/drupal-migration-example/README.md

 # [c11n_migrate.module](c11n_migrate.module)

-In Drupal 8, unlike Drupal 7, a module only provides a _.module_ file if required.
-However, in our case, we use a custom callback for one of the migrations, so I had to create the _.module_ file and write the custom callback there.
+In Drupal 8, unlike Drupal 7, a module only provides a _.module_ file only if required.
+In our example, we do not need the `.module` file, so I have not created one.

 # Data source